Intermittent Fasting While Pregnant – Is it Safe?

 Risks of Doing Intermittent Fasting in Pregnancy

-We have already seen that it is an unwise decision to indulge in intermittent fasting when you are pregnant.
+We have already learnt above that it is an unwise decision to indulge in intermittent fasting when you are pregnant.
 Here we discuss the impact of intermittent fasting on mom and baby:

 • Intermittent fasting can lower the blood sugar of pregnant women too much.
 The blood pressure of women drops naturally during pregnancy, so when low blood pressure and blood sugar are combined, it can lead to fainting or light-headedness.

-• Fasting women tend to have low glucose, and this means that there is less to share with your baby.
-This will result in lower foetal movement as your baby will not be getting the needed amount of nutrition.
+• Fasting women tend to have low glucose, and this means that there is less to share with their baby.
+This will result in lower foetal movement as your baby will not be getting the needed amount of nutrition (5).

 What Kind of Intermittent Fast Diet Is Appropriate in Case a Pregnant Woman Chooses to Fast